8 Best Renters Insurance Companies in Georgia of 2026

 Liberty Mutual was the second-cheapest renters insurance company we looked at, with an average price of $21 per month.

-The insurer is for Georgia renters who can’t find affordable rates from our picks and can qualify for a ton of discounts.
+The insurer is for Georgia renters who can’t find affordable rates from our picks and can qualify for many discounts.

 With these discounts, you can expect the average price premium for Liberty Mutual to go down, making it as affordable as State Farm.

-Liberty also offers the following discounts that are more unique in relation to top insurers in Georgia.
+Liberty also offers the following discounts unique to top insurers in Georgia.

 You can save if you: